 732-542-1642 - Visitor Center

 Summer Camp Meeting Areas in Dorbrook (map)

 Park opens at 7 a.m. daily, year round.

 , an inline rink, basketball courts, open fields, and 2.3 miles of paved trail for walking, biking, and in-line skating.
+A bicycle repair station with a tire pump and tools has recently been added near the basketball courts.
 There are also athletic fields available for use for games only, no practices.
-Please consult the Athletic Field Rentals link to the right under "Facilities" for further
+Learn more about Athletic Field Rentals

 Challenger Place – A Playground for Children of All Abilities

 Challenger Place is a place for all children to play in Monmouth County.
 This universally accessible playground provides all children, at their own level of play, an opportunity to laugh, play, grow and learn together.
 This play facility, opened in June 2004, includes elevated surfaces that are accessible to those in wheelchairs and Braille signs for individuals who are visually impaired.
 Each of the three play structures has areas in where children of varied abilities can play together, enjoying fun and stimulating activities.
 This playground project was a joint venture of the Monmouth County Park System and Challenged Youth Sports, Middletown and is the first universally integrated playground in New Jersey.